stb-tester/stb-tester/README.rst

   of a physical set-top box, you could use the ximagesrc gstreamer element to capture video from the VM's X Window.

-* If your set-top box uses DirectFB, you could install the (not yet written) DirectFBSource gstreamer element on the set-top box to stream video to a tcpclientsrc or tcpserversrc gstreamer element on the test rig.
+* If your set-top box uses DirectFB, you could install the DirectFBSource gstreamer element (https://bugzilla.gnome.org/show_bug.cgi?id=685877) on the set-top box to stream video to a updsrc gstreamer element on the test rig.

 Instead of a hardware infra-red receiver + emitter, you can use a software equivalent (for example a server running on the set-top box that listens on